Oversite

 There are other huge gaps in scientific knowledge.

 Scientists don't know what dark energy and dark matter is and even definitively whether it actual exists rather than being a hypothesis that falls out of observations and mathematical models.
-It is a hypothesis awaiting proof.
-Dark matter may make up 85% of the Universe if it is subsequently proven to exist.
+The possible presence of dark matter is suggested by the way solar systems and galaxies move in the universe.
+There are also some indirect observations that suggest the existence of dark matter - for example observed gravitational lensing that could be explained by the presence of dark matter.
+However no dark matter particle has been captured in nature or created in an atomic collider.
+Dark matter is a hypothesis still awaiting proof.
+Dark matter and dark energy may make up 85% of the Universe if it is subsequently proven to exist.
 If it doesn't exist there has to be other unknown processes or forces occurring in the Universe which would provide an explanation of the movement of solar systems and galaxies in the Universe that the dark matter hypothesis is currently used to explain.

 Supporters of Determinism dismiss the massive holes in scientific knowledge as inconsequential.
 Regardless of what they say and the apparent certainty with which they say it, their hypothesis is unproven.
 Cause and effect can't be extrapolated with confidence to operate in the sphere of the very small and into the sphere of consciousness while there are so many gaps in knowledge.
 The certainty is well below the confidence levels needed for it to be classed as knowledge.